ckan/ideas/specs/showcase/showcase-spec.md

 # CKAN Showcase extension

 Allow users to create, edit and delete related item objects that demonstrate data in-use.
 These objects can relate to none or many datasets.
-Related items can be promoted to feature in collections by dataset owners, displayed in the dataset context, and site sysadmin, displayed in a top-level, site-wide Showcase.
+Related items can be promoted by dataset publishers to feature in a showcase collection linked from their dataset page.
+Similarly, site admins will be able to promote related items to be listed in a top-level, site-wide showcase.

 Previous discussion of the current situation and a proposed new approach for a Related Item extension can be found here: [github.com/ckan/ckan/wiki/Spec:-Related-Items](https://github.com/ckan/ckan/wiki/Spec:-Related-Items).